New laws banning the trade in illegally removed Syrian and Iraqi cultural property

-On 4 June 2015, the Minister for Foreign Affairs, Ms Julie Bishop listed the Australian individual, Neil Christopher Prakash, under Part 4 of the Charter of the United Nations Act 1945.
+The Minister for Foreign Affairs, Ms Julie Bishop has listed the Australian individual, Mostafa Mahamed, aka Mostafa Farag, under Part 4 of the Charter of the United Nations Act 1945.
 This legislation gives effect to Australia's international obligations under United Nations Security Council resolution 1373 (2001) relating to the prevention and suppression of terrorist acts.